dhirlinger/CodingEventsJavaLC/README.md

 In addition to an upgrade on the frontend design several functional upgrades are needed.
 These upgrades are listed below:

 - Each event needs a date and time.
-- The app needs a boolean to determine if a user is signed in
+- The app after user class is added, app will need a boolean to determine if a user is signed in
 - and user id of the current signed in user should be used to grab addtional data to display such as - greeting, user only options like viewing, adding, editing, and deleting user parameters.

 - A user class is need with the following parameters